isaccanedo/aws-greengrass-core-sdk-js/readme.md

     *   Topic: hello/world
 *   Implantar.
 Uma mensagem do seu Lambda deve ser publicada no tópico _hello/world_ na nuvem a cada 5 segundos.
 Você pode verificar isso acessando a página _Test_ do AWS IoT e inscrevendo-se no tópico _hello/world_.

-## Including aws-greengrass-core-sdk with your function
+## Incluindo aws-greengrass-core-sdk com sua função

 Unzip the SDK into your node_modules folder of your function.
 This should create a aws-greengrass-core-sdk folder which includes the SDK.